dansanderson/c-autotools-template/README.md

 I started this thinking it'd just be a demonstration of novice best practices for organizing a GNU Autotools project.
 I tried to avoid writing a module management tool, but I couldn't get the `Makefile.am` boilerplate for tests and mocks succinct enough to my satisfaction.
-In particular, Automake does not allow certain macro-like features of plain Makefiles.
 I concluded that writing my own tool would be better for my projects than trying to reuse other module management systems like [gnulib-tool](https://www.gnu.org/software/gnulib/manual/html_node/Invoking-gnulib_002dtool.html).